Lia1566/MLOps-Phase2/README.md

 **Student Performance Prediction - Refactorization and Pipelines**

-This project implemets a machine learning pipeline to predict student performance using various classification algorithms.
-The project demonstrates code refactorization, modular design, sklearn pipeline implementation, and experiment tracking with MLflow and DVC.
+This project implements a machine learning pipeline to predict student performance using various classification algorithms.
+The project demonstrates code refactorization, modular design, sklearn pipeline implementation, and experiment tracking with MLflow and DVC with AWS S3 storage.

 ## Table of Contents

 - Project Overview
 - Project Structure
 - Features